44 Boötis: Description

-The primary component, 44 Boötis A, also named Quadrans, is a yellow-white G-type main sequence star with a mean apparent magnitude of +4.83.
+The primary component, 44 Boötis A, is a yellow-white G-type main sequence star with a mean apparent magnitude of +4.83.
 The companion component, 44 Boötis B, is a W Ursae Majoris variable spectroscopic binary.
 The variability of this star system was discovered by English astronomer William Herschel.
 The brightness of the eclipsing binary varies from magnitude +5.8 to +6.40 with a period of 6.43 hours.
 The two eclipsing components of the system are close enough to allow their stellar envelopes to overlap, or at least nearly so.
 In 1948, flare behavior was measured from this system based on data from O. J. Eggen.

-44 Boötis appears to have an infrared excess, implying the existence of a dust disk that absorbs visible light and re-emits it as infrared light.
+A 2016 study reported a possible detection of an infrared excess, implying the existence of a dust disk that absorbs visible light and re-emits it as infrared light.
 The dust would have a blackbody temperature of about 23 K, situated up to 182 au from the parent star.
+However, this detection was considered dubious by the original study, and a 2019 study reported a non-detection.